 17. Perdiendo el norte – Off Course / 2015

-Once in Berlin, Hugo and Braulio face the difficulty of living in a foreign country.
+Once in Berlin, Hugo and Braulio faced difficulties living in a foreign country.

 They dealt with cultural differences when trying to get jobs.
-They face many comical situations and meet humorous characters, like fellow immigrants and locals.
+They faced many comical situations and met humorous characters like fellow immigrants and locals.

 This is a great entertaining option for those interested in both Spanish language and culture.